Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/before-you-begin.md

 ## What are Code Snippets?

-Code Snippets are short pieces of code you can reuse in your own applications.
+Code snippets are short pieces of code you can reuse in your own applications.
-The Code Snippets utilise code from the [Nexmo Quickstart](https://github.com/nexmo-community) repositories.
+The code snippets use code from [example repositories](https://github.com/topics/nexmo-quickstart).

-Please read this information carefully, so you can best use the Code Snippets.
+Please read this information carefully, so you can best use the code snippets.

 ## Prerequisites